 Example: The author declares the absence of the conflict of interests.

-- Acknowledgements.
+Support.
 The authors, if necessary, indicate that the article was prepared with the financial support of an organization or within the framework of a grant.
 If the article was prepared within the framework of a state assignment, it is recommended to indicate the name and number of this state assignment.

 Example: This research was supported by the Russian Science Foundation (grant number ХХ-ХХ-ХХХХХ).